 “Therefore let us not sleep, as others do; but let us watch and be sober.
 For they that sleep, sleep in the night (spiritual night on earth) and they that be drunken are drunken in the night, but let us who are of they day, be sober (minded), putting on the breastplate of faith and love; and for an helmet, the hope of salvation.”
 1 Thessalonians 5:6-8

-As Jesus said in John 9:4 “I must work the works of him who sent me, while it is day: FOR NIGHT COMETH when no man can work.”
+As Jesus said in John 9:4: “I must work the works of him that sent me, while it is day: the night cometh, when no man can work.”

-“Behold, I stand at the door, and knock; If any man (human) hear my voice, and open the door, I WILL come unto him, and sup (dine) with him, and he with me.”
+“Behold, I stand at the door, and knock; if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.”
 Revelation 3:20

 Simply put just answer him!
 Let him come in!
 He doesn’t give a list of requirements there does he?
 Ask forgiveness for your sins and ask him to be Lord of your life and save you!
 End of story, your sins are washed completely away and he never brings them up again.